Rivalry with U.S. heats up with new Chinese supercarrier

 A new generation

-The Ford-class carriers feature a variety of improvements over the Nimitz generation, including better hull design, greater space on the flight deck to allow more aircraft sorties per day, and the Advanced Weapons Elevators, which will provide faster movement of ordnance from storage magazines deep within the ship to the waiting aircraft.
+The Ford-class carriers feature a variety of improvements over the Nimitz generation, including better hull design, greater space on the flight deck to allow more aircraft sorties per day, and the advanced weapons elevators, which will provide faster movement of ordnance from storage magazines deep within the ship to the waiting aircraft.

 One major feature of the Ford-class carriers will be the absence of steam-powered catapults that have been flinging fighters off carriers for decades.
 The new flattops will have an electromagnetic-powered launch system, known as EMALS.
-Navy officials say EMALS offers smoother acceleration at both high and low speeds and the ability to quickly adjust between launching heavy-strike fighters and light unmanned aerial vehicles.
+Navy officials say the system offers smoother acceleration at both high and low speeds and the ability to quickly adjust between launching heavy-strike fighters and light unmanned aerial vehicles.

-But China’s Navy has also made rapid progress in developing electromagnetic launch technologies and will likely feature the launch system on their new Type-003 carrier, Mr. Fisher said.
+China‘s navy also has made rapid progress in developing electromagnetic launch technologies and likely will feature the launch system on its new Type-003 carrier, Mr. Fisher said.

 “Their apparent success with an EMALS for their next carrier bodes well for similar advances with an electromagnetic railgun, which the U.S. Navy has recently abandoned, as well as electromagnetic space launch,” he said.

-Analysts say much of the technology in China’s new carrier has been stolen from other nations.
-Beijing has mounted a “spectacular” intelligence-gathering operation since the 1970s to gain access to aircraft carriers from the U.S., Russia, France and Great Britain, including purchasing and transferring two carriers to China, Mr. Fisher said.
+Analysts say much of the technology in China‘s new carrier has been stolen from other nations.
+Beijing has mounted a “spectacular” intelligence-gathering operation since the 1970s to gain access to aircraft carriers from the U.S., Russia, France and the United Kingdom, including purchasing and transferring two carriers to China, Mr. Fisher said.

 “It has inspected American carriers and has observed operations on French carriers,” he said.
-“American carrier museums have regular visits from Chinese ‘tourists’ who ask very detailed questions of the docents.”
+“American carrier museums have regular visits from Chinese ‘tourists,’ who ask very detailed questions of the docents.”

-China’s shipbuilding industry is more than capable of replicating the production of another 80,000-ton Type-003 carrier.
-The Jiangnan shipyard is more than four times the size of the one in Newport News, Va., where U.S. carriers are produced.
+China‘s shipbuilding industry is more than capable of replicating the production of another 80,000-ton Type-003 carrier.
+The Jiangnan Shipyard is more than four times the size of the one in Newport News, Virginia, where U.S. carriers are produced.

-China’s newest supercarrier could pose a legitimate threat to regional neighbors such as Japan, South Korea, and India in five to seven years, but as for the U.S., that’s another story, Adm.
+China‘s newest supercarrier could pose legitimate threats to regional neighbors such as Japan, South Korea and India in five to seven years, but that’s another story for the U.S., Adm.
 Montgomery said.

 “In a U.S.-Chinese conflict, they’re insignificant.
 They would just be targets for our submarines,” he said.
-“By the time they catch up with us, ‘carrier-wise,’ who knows if they’ll even need carriers?”
+“By the time they catch up with us, carrier-wise, who knows if they’ll even need carriers?”

-China’s efforts to develop anti-ship cruise and ballistic missiles that can be launched from a variety of platforms and threaten U.S. surface combatant vessels is an immediate concern.
+China‘s effort to develop anti-ship cruise and ballistic missiles that can be launched from a variety of platforms and threaten U.S. surface combatant vessels is an immediate concern.

 “Aircraft carriers are a much longer-term issue,” Adm.
 Montgomery said.